| 25-6388 |

 actual-innocence constitutional-claims constitutional-review credibility-findings eyewitness-recantation gateway-innocence recantation sixth-circuit sixth-circuit-deference state-court-deference suppressed-evidence |

-Whether the Sixth Circuit erroneously deferred to the state court's credibility findings on a gateway innocence claim |
+I. Whether the Sixth Circuit, after applying a blanket rule of deference, erroneously deferred to the state court's credibility findings when reviewin… |

 | 22-7337 |